derek-knox/Coding-For-Designers/Coding and Concept/Event Loop.md

 2. reorganizes
 3. optimizes

-Combined, this work enables the *engine* to run fast and effeciently during execution time.
-During this time, the *runtime* and *engine* have two main goals:
+Combined, this work enables the engine to run fast and effeciently during execution time.
+This is when the runtime and engine work toward two main goals:
-1. clear the *stack*
+1. clear the stack
-2. clear the *event queue*
+2. clear the event queue

-Once these two goals are met, the *engine* can relax.
-It relaxes until new work is added to its *stack*.
+Once these two goals are met, the engine can relax.
+It relaxes until new work is added to its stack.
 How does it get new work though?
-Do you remember the input triggers we covered in the *Behavior* section?
+Do you remember the input triggers we covered in the Behavior section?
 Bingo.
 As a reminder, these input triggers, often called *events*, are:
 1. user interaction (tap, click, hit, hover, etc.)
 2. environment (layout resizing, operating system, device sensor, etc.)
 3. time (delays, schedules, etc.)

-When one or more of these events occur, the *runtime APIs* update the *event queue*.
-Since the *event loop* has been cycling while the *engine* was relaxing, it now notices the updated *event queue*.
-Consequently, it takes one item from the queue and puts it on the *stack*.
-You guessed it, now the *engine* has more work to do.
-The *event loop* is the foundational piece that helps us make our coded creations interactive.
-Thanks *event loop*.
+When one or more of these events occur, the runtime APIs update the event queue.
+Since the event loop has been cycling while the engine was relaxing, it now notices the updated event queue.
+Consequently, it takes one item from the queue and puts it on the stack.
+You guessed it, now the engine has more work to do.
+The event loop is the foundational piece that helps us make our coded creations interactive.
+Thanks event loop.

 Let's review the process one more time, in small discreet steps:
 - the *engine* enters "scan" mode